 Reading our old reviews is like digging up a time capsule.
-What was I doing back in 2011, when we first wrote up Rubirosa?
-Apparently hanging out in [Nolita (http://www.theinfatuation.com/new-york/neighborhoods/nolita) a lot and using the word "hip" to describe cool things.
-"The Infatuation: Restaurant Reviews From Your Dad."
+What was I doing back in 2011 when we first wrote up Rubirosa?
+Apparently hanging out in Nolita a lot and using the word “hip” to describe cool things.
+“The Infatuation: Restaurant Reviews From Your Dad.”

-Even though I might not be any more "hip" these days than I was back then, I do like to think that I am at least consistent.
+Even though I might not be any more “hip” these days, I do like to think that I am at least consistent.
 All of the things I wrote about Rubirosa in 2011 are true today.
 This is one of the most consistently excellent Italian restaurants in town.
-It happens to still be pretty "turnt up" too.
-(Let's see how well that one holds up in a few years.)
+It happens to still be pretty “turnt up,” too.
+(Let’s see how well that one holds up in a few years.)

 As it stands today, the only difference between Rubirosa and some of New York’s most classic Italian restaurants is time.
 I guarantee you that when we dig up the capsule again 40 years from now, this place will still be on Mulberry Street.
 And I’ll probably still be writing restaurant reviews, trying to figure out what the 2044 word for “cool” is.